Androgen receptor: Gene

 In humans, the androgen receptor is encoded by the AR gene located on the X chromosome at Xq11–12.

 Deficiencies

 At least 165 disease-causing mutations in this gene have been discovered.
 The androgen insensitivity syndrome, formerly known as testicular feminization, is caused by a mutation in the androgen receptor gene on the X chromosome (locus: Xq11–Xq12).
 The androgen receptor seems to affect neuron physiology and is defective in Kennedy's disease.
 In addition, point mutations and trinucleotide repeat polymorphisms have been linked to a number of additional disorders.

 CAG repeats

 The AR gene contains CAG repeats that affect receptor function, where fewer repeats leads to increased receptor sensitivity to circulating androgens and more repeats leads to decreased receptor sensitivity.
 Studies have shown that racial variation in CAG repeats exists, with African-Americans having fewer repeats than non-Hispanic white Americans.
-The racial trends in CAG repeats parallels the incidence and mortality of prostate cancer in these groups.
+The racial trends in CAG repeats parallels the incidence and mortality of prostate cancer in these two groups.